 The investment policy is designed to ensure compliance with NRS 355, minimize the loss of principal, provide sufficient liquidity, and earn a market rate of return.
 The SNWA's investments are held in its own name and are reported at fair value.
-Some of the security types that the SNWA is authorized to invest in include obligations of the U.S. Treasury with maturity dates not more than 10 years from the date of purchase; obligations of U.S. agencies with maturity dates not more than 10 years from the date of purchase; commercial paper rated A-1, P-1, or better with maturities not exceeding 270 days and investments in commercial paper do not exceed 20 percent of the total portfolio; negotiable certificates of deposit rated "B" by Thomas Bank Watch or "A-1" for deposits by Standard & Poor's or "P-1" for deposits by Moody's or comparably rated by a nationally recognized rating agency; non-negotiable certificates of deposit insured by the United States; obligations of Nevada local governments; money market funds rated AAA; and the Nevada Local Government
+Some of the security types that the SNWA is authorized to invest in include obligations of the U.S. Treasury with maturity dates not more than 10 years from the date of purchase; obligations of U.S. agencies with maturity dates not more than 10 years from the date of purchase; commercial paper rated A-1, P-1, or better with maturities not exceeding 270 days and investments in commercial paper do not exceed 25 percent of the total portfolio; negotiable certificates of deposit rated "A-1" for deposits by Standard & Poor's or "P-1" for deposits by Moody's or comparably rated by a nationally recognized rating agency; non-negotiable certificates of deposit insured by an instrumentality of the United States; obligations of Nevada local governments; money market funds rated AAA; and the Nevada Local Government

-Notes to Basic Financial Statements For the Fiscal Years Ended June 30, 2022 and 2021
+Notes to Basic Financial Statements For the Fiscal Years Ended June 30, 2023 and 2022